Burnie Yoseph Schumpert, 71, passed away peacefully at his ranch home on August 24, 2019, after being stricken with the diagnosis of ALS one-year ago.

 At the age of 50 years old, Burnie learned to read Hebrew so that he could test and verify his beliefs by reading the original Biblical Hebrew language versus the modern English translations thus becoming a “truth-seeker”.
 In 2018, he finished writing a book titled “Christian Dualism – The Text” with an Addendum book titled “Christian Dualism – The Addendum” being a compilation of reference documents that are the supporting proofs of his writing.

 Burnie will be remembered as a “truth-seeker”, an achiever in his life pursuits and daily living, a loving father and wonderful husband.

 A time for family visitation will occur from 4 PM-7 PM on Wednesday, August 28, 2019, at Hewett-Arney Funeral Home, in Temple, TX.
 There will be a private funeral service that has been written by Burnie for the immediate family.
 Burial will be at the Portales Cemetery in Portales, New Mexico, where a graveside service will occur with Wheeler Mortuary on Friday, August 30, 2019.

 In lieu of flowers, memorials may be made to Texas Longhorn Heritage Foundation, Mosser Scholarship, P.O.
 Box 148, Era, TX 76238.

-To send flowers to Burnie's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Burnie Yoseph Schumpert, please visit our floral store.